rafaliazz/RecSysAssignment/README.md

 # RecSysAssignment
-Repository for Group Assignment for the Recommender Systems course thought in the University of Maastricht 2023
+Repository for Group Assignment for the Recommender Systems course taught at the University of Maastricht 2023

+Built a Movie Recommender System using data from MovieLens